 When we discuss traumatic brain injury in sports, there are several factors that separate it from other sources of TBI, like car accidents, abuse, and so on.
 As a consequence of its unique nature, specific criteria are necessary to account for when setting up the animal model.

 - The head of the subject must be struck directly.
-The skull and brain must remain intact in order to better parallel real-life sport injury.
+The skull and brain must remain intact in order to better parallel real-life sports injury.

 - Impacts to the head must be mild, and single impacts must not cause any severe damage that results in underlying brain dysfunction.
 The ideal impact should be non-concussive.

-- The animal model should include or portray results that include cognitive difficulties, such as depression, which are evident in real life athletes with TBI.
+- The animal model should include or portray results that include cognitive difficulties, such as depression, which is evident in real life athletes with TBI.